 Each proposal must contain the information described below.
-An Application Template is included with this RFP.
-All forms must be downloaded from the web, completed and submitted via email.
-Text boxes within the application template will automatically expand to include all necessary information.
+The application is available through the Grants Management System (GMS).
 In previous years, review committees have indicated that applicants should pay particular attention to the mechanics of writing.

-- 1) Application Form: Each application shall contain a completed and signed application form.
-A scanned signature is acceptable. - 2) Application Narrative: Using the template pages provided, applicants will describe the proposed early childhood education program.
+- 1) Application Narrative: Describe the proposed early childhood education program.
 Before preparing the application narrative, applicants should read carefully Rule 11 Regulations for the Approval of Prekindergarten Programs Established by School Boards or Educational Service Units and for the Issuance of Early Childhood Education Grants.
 The criteria used to review and score proposals are described within each component of the narrative. - a.
 Program Planning and Community Needs Assessment (Maximum 10 points): - i.
-Current Status: Describe the current availability of programs and services (i.e., child care center, Head Start, family child care home) for preschool age children within the proposed service area.
+Current Status: Describe the current availability of programs and services (i.e., childcare center, Head Start, family childcare home) for preschool age children within the proposed service area.
 Include the nature of the program(s) and number of children served. - ii.
 Need: Provide a justification of the need for an early childhood education program grant in the community.
 This should be based on the results of a current community needs assessment conducted in coordination with community partners.
 Describe the community's unmet needs for early childhood education for three- and four-year-old children.
 Describe the needs of working families within the service area and how the proposed early childhood program will impact these families.
 Describe the barriers to the provision of services. - iii.
 Community Characteristics: Describe any significant characteristics of the community and/or changes in the community demographics (i.e., immigrant population, economic status).